-Between late August and early September 2017, you might have noticed some of your contacts' email information properties changed, with the change source of Migration (a full list of these email information properties are included here).
+Between late August and early September 2017, you might have noticed some of your contacts' email information properties changed, with the change source of Migration.
+Here is a list of some of those properties (a full list of these email information properties are included here):

 These properties, which are dependent on a contact’s current email address, had two major changes to their source data, explained below (please note that Currently in a Workflow is an email information propery that wasn't affected).